SeatBoost-Inc/seatboost-sdk-docs/docs/getting-started-android.md

 If you don't have one, create a new class that extends `Application` and register it in your `AndroidManifest.xml`.

+When calling `SeatBoostSDK.init()`, you must provide the `appVendor` parameter, which should be set to the **2-digit IATA code** of the airline consuming the SDK.
+For example, if your airline's IATA code is "AB", use `"AB"` as the `appVendor` value.

 **Example `MyApplication.kt`:**

 ```kotlin